 Benefit #7: Breastfeeding

 Babies who receive skin-to-skin care are more likely to nurse sooner and longer.
-This can mama get her milk supply well-established.
+This can help mama get her milk supply well-established.

 “In a study of 21 babies after a vaginal birth,3 researchers divided them into two groups.
 One group was laid skin-to-skin on mother’s body, examined briefly, then returned to skin-to-skin contact for two hours.

 The other group was shown to the mother, examined, and swaddled with hands free and then returned to mother.
 The swaddled group showed delayed feeding behaviors, suckled less competently at their first breastfeeding, and established effective breastfeeding later.” (source)

 Who Can Do Skin-To-Skin?